unit-io/unitd/README.md

 ## Usage

-Files under web folder has various usage examples.
+Files under examples folder has various usage examples.
 Code snippet is given below to use trace messaging broker with web socket and javascript client.

 You need to register a client id and request key in order to publish or subscribe to a topic.